Probably The Best Blog In The World

 I recently watched the Russel Brand Netflix special and he touched upon brand slogans and how utterly ridiculous they can be.

 The big advertising agencies aren’t afraid to make big statements.
-Trading standards prevents us marketers from making direct claims like “this shampoo smells better than any other shampoo in the world”, but we are allowed to create advertisements which suggest that our product will not only take you to a tropical place in your mind, but is also orgasmic.
+Trading standards prevent us marketers from making direct claims like “this shampoo smells better than any other shampoo in the world”, but we are allowed to create advertisements which suggest that our product smells so tropical, it’s orgasmic.
 (It’s not.)

 Powerful, global brands use powerful slogans.
 They work tirelessly to make you associate their products with good feelings, classy situations and success.

-And so all this made me wonder, why are local businesses so afraid to make bold claims with their advertising?
+Why are local businesses so afraid to make bold claims with their advertising?
 Is it a lack of creativity, or a lack of confidence?
-Maybe a fear of looking silly?
-Whats more, why are businesses reluctant to make absolutely true claims?
+Maybe fear of looking silly?
+Why are businesses reluctant to make absolutely true claims?
 Such as being the largest distributor, or having access to technology that your competitors don’t?
-B2B businesses in particular, seem to believe that marketing is best kept serious, sensible and modest, even if they’ve consistently managed to save their clients time and money.
+B2B businesses, in particular, seem to believe that marketing is best kept serious, sensible and modest.
+Even if they’ve consistently managed to save their clients time and money.

 - If you had to pick one word to describe your business, what would it be?